andyh98/andyh98.github.io/index.md

 ## Projects

+[ReFlect](https://murmuring-forest-00201.herokuapp.com/): Digital journaling app with a journaling prompt feature to spark an interesting jounral entry.
+The app was created using Flask microframework with a PostgreSQL database and deployed through Heroku.

+### HTML, CSS & Vanilla JS

 Here are some of the projects I have been working on using HTML, CSS and Javascript.
 These were completed without the use of any front-end frameworks or external API's, for the sake of learning the fundamentals of front-end scripting.
 Any images included have been created by myself using Adobe Illustrator (Ex.
 The pen in Live Pen tool).

 [Live Pen](https://andyh98.github.io/Live_Pen/): A whiteboard tool developed using HTML Canvas

 [Color Glow](https://andyh98.github.io/Color_Glow): My first project using HTML Canvas.
 A visual resembling stadium lights that can be clicked through.

 ## Certificates